-In summer it’s easy to add colour in our plates—yellow corn on the cob, red cherry tomatoes, and green cucumbers from the garden.
+In summer, it’s easy to add colour to our plates—yellow corn on the cob, red cherry tomatoes, and green cucumbers from the garden.
 Fall also brings its share of colours, embellishing the landscape, but what happens to the quality of our diet when the cold settles in?

-Here are a few tips concerning vitamin and mineral supplements:
+Here are a few tips regarding vitamin and mineral supplements:

 Don’t hesitate to speak to your pharmacist for additional information about vitamin and mineral formulations.